KS1/allrecipes/README.md

 GIVEN a homepage presented with several cards
 WHEN I click one of cards' recipe button
 THEN I am able to enter that card's recipe
-THEN it shows a recipe page
+THEN it shows a recipe page with dish name, dish description, preparation & cooking time, ingredients, directions with 4 steps, and then nutrition facts

+GIVEN a navbar presented login, your recipe, and contact buttons WHEN I click the login button
+THEN it pops up a login form
-GIVEN a login button on the navbar and I don't have an account WHEN I click it
+WHEN I click your recipe button and I have not logged in THEN it pops up an alert "Please log in to add your recipe" WHEN I logged in
+THEN it shows the recipes I created
+WHEN I click the contact button
+THEN it brings me to the contact information

+GIVEN I don't have an account
+WHEN I click it
 THEN it pops up a login form with login and sign-up button THEN I click the sign-up button
 THEN it shows me the sign-up page
 WHEN I complete the form and click submit
-THEN it shows me the account page and the login button on the navbar shows log out button
+THEN it shows me the account page and the login button on the navbar changes to log out THEN your recipe button on navbar changes to my name's recipe
 WHEN I click log out
 THEN I log out

 GIVEN I have an account
 WHEN I click log in button on the navbar
-THEN it shows me the account page
+THEN it shows me the account page and the your recipe change to my name's recipe

 GIVEN an add button on the navbar and I haven't logged in WHEN I click the add button